 Why service pages often come first

-That is why service-page optimization is often a central part of on-page SEO.
+That is why service-page optimization is often central to on-page SEO.
 A better service page does more than mention the right terms.
-It creates a clearer structure, a more useful explanation, and a stronger overall case for the service itself.
+It builds a clearer structure, presents a more useful explanation, separates the offer from look-alike competitors, and makes the next step easier to understand.
+When those pages improve, the rest of the site usually benefits as well because the website starts to communicate its core value more consistently.

 Related services